Divergent thinking

-Divergent thinking is a thought process or method used to generate creative ideas by exploring many possible solutions.
+Divergent thinking is a thought process used to generate creative ideas by exploring many possible solutions.
 It typically occurs in a spontaneous, free-flowing, "non-linear" manner, such that many ideas are generated in an emergent cognitive fashion.
 Many possible solutions are explored in a short amount of time, and unexpected connections are drawn.
-Following divergent thinking, ideas and information are organized and structured using convergent thinking, which follows a particular set of logical steps to arrive at one solution, which in some cases is a "correct" solution.
+Divergent thinking is often contrasted with convergent thinking.
+Convergent thinking is the opposite of divergent thinking as it organizes and structures ideas and information, which follows a particular set of logical steps to arrive at one solution, which in some cases is a "correct" solution.

-The psychologist J.P.
-Guilford first coined the terms convergent thinking and divergent thinking in 1956.
+The psychologist J. P. Guilford first coined the terms convergent thinking and divergent thinking in 1956.

 Activities

 Activities which promote divergent thinking include creating lists of questions, setting aside time for thinking and meditation, brainstorming, subject mapping, bubble mapping, keeping a journal, playing tabletop role-playing games, creating artwork, and free writing.
 In free writing, a person will focus on one particular topic and write non-stop about it for a short period of time, in a stream of consciousness fashion.